-This question is yet another variation of “What is the best personal computer” and by extension “who makes the best computers” question which gets at the real question of “what computer should I buy”.
-Throughout this article, I’m speaking about the mass consumer and budget PC markets, not computers built for the specialty gaming markets.
+This question is another variation of “What is the best personal computer?” and by extension “who makes the best computers?” questions which comes down to the real question: “what computer should I buy?”.
+To answer this question we have to examine how the computer manufacturers do business to understand why a mass-market PC may, or may not be the right choice for you.
+Throughout this article, I’m speaking about the mass consumer and budget PC markets, not computers built for the office, specialty or gaming markets.

 The bulk of consumers aren’t computer geeks.
-To avoid feeling ripped-off, consumers often opt for buying the lowest priced PC they can find that has the largest numbers (largest RAM, largest hard drive etc.).
-That way, if they don’t like the computer, they’ve minimized their loss.
-Computer manufacturers are always seeking ways to slash costs on their computers and under-price their competition to get that sale.
+To avoid feeling ripped-off, consumers often opt for buying the lowest-priced PC they can find which has “big numbers”.
+That way, if they don’t like the computer, they won’t feel too ripped off.
+This forces prices downwards, which forces computer manufacturers to slash costs on their computers in order to undercut their competition to get the sale.
+That means cheap, older, off-brand components that may be unstable or hard to use.
 Personal computers aren’t the profitable items they once were.
-Once personal computers went from being an expensive toy only the rich could own to a standard household appliance everyone needs in order to access the Internet, the profit margins in the mass PC market have been shrinking every year and several companies, like IBM, have gotten out of the PC market altogether.
+Personal computers went from “expensive toy” to “household Internet appliance”.
+The profit margins in the mass PC market have plummeted and manufacturers are turning to tablets and smart TV’s to try to make up the profit loss.
+IBM, the inventor of the personal computer, has gotten out of the PC market altogether.

 PC manufacturer’s need components that can be shipped to them in large quantities.
 Large quantities provide what’s called economy of scale–the parts are cheaper when you buy them in bulk.
 These bulk purchases lower the per component costs which lowers the total cost to produce the computer.
 If there is a new video technology and the video board manufacturer can only build five hundred units a week and the PC manufacturer needs five thousand a week, the video board can’t be manufactured in quantities sufficient to supply the PC manufacturer.
 New technologies are also expensive.
 The per-unit price of that video board that would not allow for it to be used cheap, mass-market PCs.
 So, if the new technology can’t be made in sufficient quantities, and can’t be made cheaply enough, the PC manufacturers can’t use the new technology and they have to stick with hardware that is less than state of the art.
 Then there are the licensing agreements that take months to work out, which can delay the manufacturing dates and this further restricts the use of the new technology as PC manufacturers have to keep a steady stream of machines leaving the factories to make any money.
 These licensing issues are particularly prevalent with big vendor operating systems, productivity suites and new multi-media technologies.